-The existence of attractors is confirmed using interval arithmetic tools [19].
+The existence of attractors is confirmed using interval arithmetic tools [23].
 Computations in interval arithmetic are carried out in such a way that a proper rounding is used when calculating bounds of mathematical expressions.
-In this way results returned by a computer always enclose the true results and we can be sure that phenomena observed in simulations are not rounding error artifacts [20], [21].
+In this way results returned by a computer always enclose the true results and we can be sure that phenomena observed in computations are not rounding error artifacts [24], [25].
 The existence of attractors is studied by applying interval tools to the return map defined by the section $\{(x, y, z): x = 0\}$.
-The return map P and its derivative are rigorously evaluated using the CAPD library [22].
-The existence of all periodic attractors shown in Fig. 4 is verified using the interval Newton method [23].
-In case of chaotic attractors, the existence of infinitely many periodic orbits and chaotic trajectories is confirmed using the method of covering relations [24], [21].
-Computational details are skipped for the sake of brevity.
+The return map